Hosting a party can be stressful at the best of times, but what about when it is your own child’s?

-Not holding a party doesn’t mean you can’t mark the occasion with a special memory of a first birthday, so a photoshoot can not only be good for mom or dad, but other family members can benefit from having a copy of the photos you pick and choose.
+Not holding a party doesn’t mean you can’t mark the occasion with a special memory of a first birthday.
+A photoshoot can not only be good for mom or dad, but other family members can benefit from having a copy of the photos.

-Many photographers are happy to consider you using your own props as well, so favorite toys or a piece of the birthday cake are good ideas that can make the shoot more personal to your little one.
+Many photographers are happy to let you use your own props as well.
+Favorite toys or a piece of the birthday cake are good ideas that can make the shoot more personal to your little one.

-For the price of a party, you can most likely hire a photographer and still have money left over, which is an added bonus.
+For the price of a party, you can most likely hire a photographer and still have money left over, which is a bonus.

 Before you raise your eyebrows and start panicking about everything you have to take with you, take a deep breath, and consider the pros and cons.

-Your baby is going to need their essentials, and you may wonder how they are going to stay warm and all the other bug-related stuff but actually, there are some fantastic tents out there to keep the whole family warm, and safe.
+Your baby will need their essentials, and you may wonder how they are going to stay warm.
+Actually, there are some fantastic tents out there to keep the whole family warm and safe.

-There is a fantastic travel bassinet you can buy that you can use in your tent as well, and this one raises your baby off the potentially cold ground and will keep them snug.
+You can buy a fantastic travel bassinet that you can use in your tent.
+This one raises your baby off the potentially cold ground and will keep them snug.

 What a fun and different experience you could have, and a really inventive way to celebrate your baby’s first birthday as a family!

 There are amusement parks aplenty worldwide, so wherever you are, know that you are never more than 90 minutes away from one fun day out.